I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 In R(o) v Secretary of state for the Home department[^9] the court stated:

 - when interpreting statutes he court are seeking the meaning of the words used by parliament in the particular context in which they occur.
-- 'A phrase or passage must be read in the context of the section as a whole and in the wider context of a relevant group of sections'
+- "A phrase or passage must be read in the context of the section as a whole and in the wider context of a relevant group of sections"
 - Other provisions in the statute may provide the relevant context which must be examined to determine the meaning of the words that are the subject of the case.
-- The statute itself is the primary source for determining the meaning of a section of word because '‘Citizens, with the assistance of their advisers, are intended to be able to understand parliamentary enactments, so that they can regulate their conduct accordingly.
-They should be able to rely upon what they read in an Act of Parliament.’[^10] The best way to ensure this is if the ordinary meaning of the words is used[^11].
+- The statute itself is the primary source for determining the meaning of a section of word because "‘Citizens, with the assistance of their advisers, are intended to be able to understand parliamentary enactments, so that they can regulate their conduct accordingly.
+They should be able to rely upon what they read in an Act of Parliament."[^10] The best way to ensure this is if the ordinary meaning of the words is used[^11].
-- External aids such as material provided to  parliament during the process by which the law was passes like white papers and other aids play a secondary role by disclosng background and the reason why parliament enacted the law.
+- External aids such as material provided to  parliament during the process by which the law was passes like white papers and other aids play a secondary role by disclosing background and the reason why parliament enacted the law.
-- Where there is doubt about the meaning of a word or a provision, 'indicators of the legislature’s purpose outside the provision in question, including the external aids described' without displacing meanings which are clear and unambiguous.[^12]
+- Where there is doubt about the meaning of a word or a provision, "indicators of the legislature’s purpose outside the provision in question, including the external aids described" without displacing meanings which are clear and unambiguous.[^12]

 In R(Quintavelle) v Secretary of State for Health[^13] The court stated: